Vikaspogu/blog/content/blog/sm-jwt/index.md

 ### Enabling User-End Authentication

-Now it is time to enable end-user authentication
+Now it is time to enable end-user authentication.

-The first thing you need to do is validate that it is possible to communicate between all services without authentication
+The first thing you need to do is validate that it is possible to communicate between all services without authentication.

 ```bash
 curl -k -o /dev/null -w "%{http_code}" http://$GATEWAY_URL/productpage
 200
 ```

-You can create the end-user authentication policy
+You can create the end-user authentication policy.

 ```bash
 cat <<EOF | oc apply -n bookinfo -f -